-The Bachelor’s programs at EPFL are centered on three main axes:
+All EPFL Bachelor programs are centered on four main axes:

-- advanced scientific and theoretical knowledge: guaranteeing a broad-based education that is necessary for an innovative and interdisciplinary approach.
+- Advanced scientific and theoretical knowledge: guaranteeing a broad-based and timeless high quality education that is necessary for an innovative and interdisciplinary approach

-- practical content: EPFL’s many laboratories, projects and internships let students apply theoretical knowledge and gain practical experience.
+- Practical approach: EPFL’s many laboratories, projects and internships let students apply theoretical knowledge and gain practical experience

 In addition, courses in humanities and social sciences (SHS) allow students to step back and develop critical thinking skills with regard to social, ethical and environmental implications.

 The Bachelor’s studies introduce specific courses that are essential for each discipline.
 You will progressively master the working tools and methodologies and will study within a structured framework.

 During the last year of your Bachelor’s studies, you may choose options in view of the Master’s studies specializations.